Web Designer vs. Web Developer

 UX Designers

-While there’s some overlap between UI and UX designers’ roles, the latter is responsible for figuring out the needs of the site’s users (and potential users), determining user stories, creating user personas, and developing prototypes, and carrying out user testing.
+While there’s some overlap between UI and UX designers’ roles, the latter is responsible for figuring out the needs of the site’s users (and potential users), determining user stories, creating user personas, developing prototypes, and carrying out user testing.
 A UX designer must also ensure that there’s a logical flow on the website, that all interactions are intuitive and meet user needs.

 Must-Have Skills for UX Designers